Selfie Capture

 In this section, you will find all the necessary information for using and integrating the Unico IDCloud platform SDK into your Android applications for selfie capture

 This guide has been designed to help you implement the Android SDK quickly and easily.
 Below, you'll find a step-by-step process for the entire integration.
-Afterward, if you wish to customize the experience, be sure to check out the section.
+Afterward, if you wish to customize the experience, be sure to check out the Android Customization section.

 Initializing the SDK